-Today, developer id Software and publisher Bethesda, released a new (and the second, you can check out the first which showcased Nyx here) character trailer highlighting the champion: Scalebearer. …Read More The post Quake Champions Gets New Character Trailer Highlighting Scalebearer by Tyler Fischer appeared first on DualShockers.
+Today, developer id Software and publisher Bethesda released the seventh character trailer, highlighting the champion Visor Champions. …Read More The post Quake Champions Gets New Character Trailer Highlighting Visor Champions by Tyler Fischer appeared first on DualShockers.

-Yesterday, publisher Bethesda and developer id Software announced that closed beta sign-ups for Quake Champions are open.
-Additionally, the pair announced that on Wednesday (today) the game will start its Champion profiles with a new trailer focused …Read More The post Quake Champions Gets New Character Trailer Highlighting Nyx by Tyler Fischer appeared first on DualShockers.
+Today, developer id Software and publisher Bethesda released the seventh character trailer, highlighting the champion Ranger. …Read More The post Quake Champions Gets New Character Trailer Highlighting Ranger by Tyler Fischer appeared first on DualShockers.

 Today was a rough day for Oculus, as a Texas jury awarded ZeniMax (the parent company of Bethesda Softworks) $500 million dollars.
 This was due to Oculus co-founder Palmer Luckey failing to comply with a non-disclosure agreement he signed with ZeniMax.
 It wasn’t all bad, however, as Oculus was found not-guilty of stealing trade secrets from ZeniMax.
 Here’s how the $500 million is split up: Oculus has to pay $200 million for breaking the non-disclosure agreement that Luckey signed, and $50 million for copyright infringement.
 Oculus co-founder Brendan Iribe has to pay $150 million for false designation.
 Oculus and Luckey have to pay $50 million each for false designation.
 As expected, Oculus is planning to appeal the decision.
 They put a positive spin on the case, as they were found not-guilty on the main matter of stealing trade secrets.
 “The heart of this case was about whether Oculus stole ZeniMax’s trade secrets, and the jury found decisively in our favor,” said an Oculus spokesperson to Polygon.
 “We’re obviously disappointed by a few other aspects of today’s verdict, but we are undeterred.
 Oculus products are built with Oculus technology.”
 This case is far from over on both sides, as ZeniMax is also READ…